Quotient Category of a Multiring Category: Introduction

 \section{Introduction}

-Quotient categories attract many mathematicians, although there are various definitions for a quotient category.
-Panyue Zhou researched the quotient category of a triangulated category with a Serre functor and a non-zero contravariantly finite rigid subcategory in \cite{MR4056058}.
-He also researched mutation pairs in an abelian category in order to make a certain quotient category carry a triangulated structure in \cite{MR3556582}.
-Steffen Koenig and Bin Zhu proved that the quotient category of a triangulated category modulo a tilting subcategory carries an induced abelian structure in \cite{MR2350040}.
-Furthermore, Xiao-Wu Chen and Henning Krause studied expansions of abelian categories in \cite{MR2811570} in which quotient categories and quotient functors played an important role.

-This paper build upon the groundwork of \cite{gabriel1962categories}, in which Gabriel introduced the quotient category $\mathcal{A}/\mathcal{C}$ of an abelian category $\mathcal{A}$ by a Serre subcategory $\mathcal{C}$.
-The process of obtaining the quotient category of an abelian category is often called as the localization of an abelian category.
+This paper builds upon the groundwork of \cite{gabriel1962categories}, in which Gabriel introduced the quotient category $\mathcal{A}/\mathcal{C}$ of an abelian category $\mathcal{A}$ by a Serre subcategory $\mathcal{C}$.
+This quotient category is often called a Serre quotient category, and the process of obtaining a Serre quotient category is often called the localization of an abelian category.
 Gabriel proved that the quotient category of an abelian category is still an abelian category, and the canonical functor $T:\mathcal{A} \to \mathcal{A}/\mathcal{C}$ is an exact functor.

+Serre quotient categories attract many mathematicians.
+We collect several recent results about Serre quotient category as follows.
+An analog of the the fundamental homomorphism theorem is introduced by Mohamed Barakat and Markus Lange-Hegermann in \cite{MR3200455}.
+They also show that the coimage of a Gabriel monad is a Serre quotient category in \cite{MR3138372}, and research the Ext-computability of Serre quotient categories in \cite{MR3261464}.
+Ramin Ebrahimi shows that the natural map $q_{X,A}^i:\mathrm{Ext}_{\mathcal{A}}^i(X,A) \to \mathrm{Ext}_{\mathcal{A}/\mathcal{C}}^i(q(X),q(A))$ is invertible in \cite{MR4512513}, where $q$ is the canonical functor and $X,A$ are objects in $\mathcal{A}$.
+Moreover, Xiao-Wu Chen and Henning Krause define the expansion of abelian categories in \cite{MR2811570}.

-Our aim is to introduce a tensor product for the quotient category of a multitensor category.
+We aim to introduce a tensor product for the Serre quotient category of a multitensor category.
 To make the results seem more interesting, we divide our results into two parts.
 The first part focuses on cases of abelian category, in which we show that the quotient category of a locally finite abelian category is a locally finite abelian category.
-In fact, the first part provides necessary conditions for the second part.
+In fact, the first part provides conditions for the second part.